-There is a common misconception that motorcycle riders are risk-takers, and this misconception, unfortunately, impacts the recovery process for many riders.
+There is a common misconception that motorcycle riders are risk-takers; this misconception impacts many riders’ recovery process.
 By law, insurance companies are required to treat all riders fairly, and they are required to process all claims in good faith based on the specific facts involved in each particular case.
 When dealing with insurance companies, it is important to keep this in mind, and it is important not to let faulty assumptions or bad-faith insurance practices lead to an unjust result.

 4. You Have the Right to Have Your Motorcycle Repaired or Replaced

 As part of your insurance claim, you have the right to have your motorcycle repaired or replaced.
-If your motorcycle is capable of being repaired, then this is usually the route you have to go.
-If your motorcycle was totaled in the accident, then you are entitled to enough compensation to purchase a replacement.
+If your motorcycle can be repaired, then this is usually the route you have to go.
+If your motorcycle were totaled in the accident, you would be entitled to enough compensation to purchase a replacement.

 If you need to get your motorcycle repaired, you can – and should – choose your own repair shop.
-If you need to buy a replacement, it will be important to make sure you receive the full value to which you are legally entitled.
+If you need to buy a replacement, it will be important to make sure you receive the full value you are legally entitled to.
 In some cases, insurance companies will try to pay only a small fraction of what they owe by undervaluing the totaled bike.
-An experienced Texas motorcycle accident lawyer can help make sure you are compensated appropriately so that you can purchase a suitable replacement.
+An experienced Texas motorcycle accident lawyer can help make sure you have compensated appropriately so that you can purchase a suitable replacement.

 5. You Have the Right to Fully Recover from Your Injuries

-Similar to the right to choose your own repair shop, you also have the right to choose your own health care providers.
-After a motorcycle accident, it is important to seek medical attention promptly, and you need your doctor to conduct a comprehensive examination in order to identify all of your accident-related injuries.
+Like the right to choose your own repair shop, you also have the right to choose your own health care providers.
+After a motorcycle accident, it is important to seek medical attention promptly.
+You need your doctor to conduct a comprehensive examination to identify all of your accident-related injuries.
 This includes not only injuries you can see – such as broken bones and road rash – but concussions, organ damage, and other internal injuries as well.